nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds the information of a client to rapportbook.io.
+Adds the information of a client to Rapportbook.

 Format: `add n=NAME p=PHONE_NUMBER e=EMAIL a=ADDRESS po=POSTAL_CODE dob=DATE_OF_BIRTH [r=REMARKS]​`